 Forget about the ethical consumer.
 Focus on promoting benefits

 For many years, sustainability was about convincing consumers – including travellers – to behave more ethically and responsible.
 It is now clear that this approach doesn’t work as well as hoped.
-Instead, Luigi Cabrini, Chair of the Global Sustainable Tourism Council (The Place Brand Observer is a member), urges to make this about communicating the benefits to travellers.
+Instead, Luigi Cabrini, Chair of the Global Sustainable Tourism Council, urges to make this about communicating the benefits to travellers.
 The same arguments Surrey University’s Professor of Sustainability Marketing, Xavier Font has made for the last years.

 Don’t blame it all on tourism

 Let’s not confuse perception with reality, and not blame all large city problems on tourism.
 Just because urban issues, such as pick-pocketing, go viral on social media doesn’t mean that the city as a whole has actually experienced more crime, or that its crime rate is higher than that of other large cities – the response of Joan Torella, Director of Tourism at the City Council of Barcelona, to a critical remark from the audience.
 And he’s got a point.
 Of course, even the most sustainable destination will never be without problems.
 The key is to have the right management and regulatory tools in place to tackle those.
 In the city context, distinguishing between tourists and residents isn’t necessarily helpful, because the “destination” forms part of a much larger system.

 Initiatives aimed at making a city more livable can be very unpopular among those residents affected by them.
 Such was the case in Ljubljana, tells us Petra Stusek, Managing Director of the Ljubljana Tourist Board.
 Here, the green vision came from the top, and it took the lord mayor much nerves and time to put residents at ease about and to convince them of the benefits of the car-free inner city centre, which has helped the city to earn the title of European Green Capital 2016 (visitor numbers up 16%).